-I’m a software engineer with more than 7 years of commercial experience and technical education.
-Go is my main programming language, but also proficient in Python and C++.
+I’m a backend software engineer with more than 10 years of commercial experience and technical education.
+Go is my primary programming language, and I’m also proficient in Python with solid experience in C++, PowerShell, and C#.

-I’m improving processes and workflows about CI/CD, code analyzing and linting.
+I focus on improving processes and workflows around CI/CD, code analysis, and linting.

 Contact

-You can message me, email me or find me on LinkedIn if you want to get in touch.
+You can email me or find me on LinkedIn if you want to get in touch.

 My History